Things I’ve Made

 Solo researcher, producer & exhibition designer · Columbia University MA thesis

-When I went to Western North Carolina to ask how a landscape shapes who you become, the question changed.
-It became: what does it mean to die here?
-The result was an oral history concept album and a pop-up listening bar where strangers sat with the voices of the dead. -
+When I went to Western North Carolina to ask how a physical geography shapes how you live and who you become, the question shifted.
+I needed to ask something else: what does it mean to die here?
+The result was a manifold project: a choose-your-own-adventure oral history concept album and a pop-up listening bar where strangers sat with the voices of Hot Springs, NC; a two part audio documentary; and an on-going oral history program that lives in Madison County and with StoryCorps + The Library of Congress. -

 Writer & researcher — Grim & Mild Entertainment, INC

 The American sideshow built its spectacle on real people — people whose stories were deliberately obscured, whose interiority was stripped away so they could be turned into a commodity.
-I wanted to give it back.
+We wanted to dig into the archives and reanimate each life.

 Sideshow is a narrative podcast series I wrote and researched for Grim & Mild Entertainment, traveling across time and geography to understand how this institution came to exist — and what it left behind.
-Directed in collaboration with Taylor Hagerdorn and Sam Alberty, narrated by Aaron Mahnke.
+It was created in collaboration with Taylor Hagerdorn and Sam Alberty, narrated by Aaron Mahnke.

-It's collaborative institutional work — not mine alone.
-But the question underneath it is one I keep returning to everywhere: whose stories get told, and whose get buried
+It was collaborative institutional work — not mine alone.
+But the question underneath it is one I keep returning to everywhere: whose stories get told, and whose get buried.

 → Listen to Sideshow

-Film: GalaxSea: A Voyage into the Bioluminescent Night
+GalaxSea: A Voyage into the Bioluminescent Night· · Feeld